bandonga/bandonga.github.io/collections/_sip/0-intro.md

 toc: true
 ---

+> :warning: **NOTE:** Under Construction

+# Introduction

 > :book: **Related with:**
 * [Networking]({{ site.baseurl }}{% post_url /academy/2018-10-31-networking %})

-> :warning: **NOTE:**
-* Under Construction

-# Introduction

-**Session Initiation Protocol** (SIP) is an application-layer signaling, presence and intant messaging protocol developed for creating, modifying and terminating multimedia sessions, standardized in the RFC 3261.
+**Session Initiation Protocol** (SIP) is an application-layer signaling, presence and instant messaging protocol developed for creating, modifying and terminating multimedia sessions, standardized in the RFC 3261.

 The most common applications of SIP are in Internet telephony, but has also been extended to video, request and deliver presence information as well as IM sessions, over IP networks, as well as mobile phone calling over LTE (VoLTE).